-3.4 GUI Implementation
+d.
+GUI Implementation

 Although a GUI would certainly be a beneficial addition to the project, making a quality GUI that will satisfy the client is a unique challenge.
-As posited by our client Dr. Grundy, well-designed GUIs, teach the user how to utilize the program effectively and allow discovery to occur as the user begins playing with the interface.
-The GUI must also be more feasible to use than a CLI or the current NLM solution implemented.
+As posited by our client Dr. Grundy, well-designed GUIs teach the user how to utilize the program effectively and allow discovery to occur as the user begins playing with the interface.
+The GUI must also be more feasible to use than a CLI (Command Line Interface) or the current NLM (Non-Linear Minimization) solution implemented.
 Otherwise, users will default to those options as they have in the past.

 This is not the first time a GUI has been attempted by a capstone Team on this project.
-There was an attempt by Team Andromeda to utilize the Qt library.
+There was an attempt by Team Andromeda to utilize the GUI library called Qt.
 However, there were some issues that arose last year:

-- Incompatibility: Qt has its own distinct build environment and many other idiosyncrasies that were difficult to mesh with the Licht C++ architecture. - Ineffective GUI Design: Too much time was spent getting it working over quality GUI design.
-GUIs should teach the user.
-Intuitive inputs and help popups to guide a new user to effectively utilize the program were points of feedback with the last team.
+- Incompatibility: Qt has its own distinct build environment and many other idiosyncrasies that were difficult to mesh with the existing Licht C++ architecture. - Ineffective GUI Design: Too much time was spent getting it working and not enough time spent to develop a quality GUI design.
+GUIs should teach the user; intuitive inputs and help popups to guide a new user to effectively utilize the program were points of feedback with the last team.